-Technologies play diagnostic and persuasive roles in team settings (see Appendix A in the online supplement for a summary of information technology roles in team settings).
+Technologies play diagnostic and persuasive roles in team settings (see Online Appendix A for a summary of information technology roles in team settings).
 For example, information technologies help team members exchange and diagnose information that can reduce uncertainty and minimize ambiguity in decision making (Dennis et al. 2001).
-VRTs have several aspects that make them useful for diagnosis, such as enhancing users' ability to detect patterns in data because they engage the more efficient visual system (Lurie and Mason 2007).
+VRTs have several aspects that make them useful for diagnosis such as enhancing users' ability to detect patterns in data because they engage the more efficient visual system (Lurie and Mason 2007).
 In forecasting contexts, VRTs can help detect extreme and consequential environmental events, such as forest fires, better than traditional tools (Al-Saadi et al. 2005).

 Information technologies, in addition to their diagnostic role, can play a persuasive role in changing team member attitudes and reaching consensus (Sia et al. 2002).
-Fogg (1998, 1999, 2003) identifies aspects of persuasive technologies that help them change user opinions or attitudes.
-Consistent with Fogg's framework, and in contrast to nonvisual technologies and simple graphics examined in previous studies (Benbasat and Dexter 1985, Benbasat and Dexter 1986, Jarvenpaa 1989), VRTs have a number of persuasive aspects.
+Fogg (1998, 1999, 2003) identifies aspects of persuasive technologies, which help them change user opinions or attitudes.
+Consistent with Fogg's framework, and in contrast to non-visual technologies and simple graphics examined in previous studies (Benbasat and Dexter 1985, Benbasat and Dexter 1986, Jarvenpaa 1989), VRTs have a number of persuasive aspects.
 For example, VRTs use multiple modalities to display information, an aspect of persuasive technologies (Fogg 2003).
 This includes the use of visualization, which is important to persuasion (Fogg 1998), and involves encoding data or information as visual objects.
 For example, in the contour weather map shown in Figure 1, wind speed is presented by wind barbs.
 Supporting Fogg's (1998) conjectures, prior research shows that visualization can enhance attitude change (Pandey et al. 2014).
-Furthermore, many VRTs use simulations-an additional affordance of persuasive technologies (Fogg 2003).
-Simulations allow users to see movement and change over time, leading to cause-effect attributions (Fogg 1998, Oinas-Kukkonen and Harjumaa 2009).
+Furthermore, many VRTs use simulations--an additional affordance of persuasive technologies (Fogg 1998, Oinas-Kukkonen and Harjumaa 2009).
 Simulations allow users to answer "what if" questions by changing simulation options (Fogg 1999).
 In our context, VRTs can simulate ozone formation using meteorological and emission data.